jsiegenthaler/homebridge-eosstb/README.md

 You need a subscription to the online TV service from your local TV provider.
-The username and password are the same as used in the TV provider's TV app on your iOS device (the app varies by country; in Switzerland it is [upc tv Schweiz](https://apps.apple.com/ch/app/upc-tv-schweiz/id1292688012)).
+The username and password are the same as used in the TV provider's TV app on your iOS device (the app varies by country; in Switzerland it is [Sunrise UPC TV](https://apps.apple.com/ch/app/upc-tv-schweiz/id1292688012)).

 Supports multiple set-top boxes, should you have more than one.